cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/app-metadata.md

 This endpoint is a passthrough to the metadactyl endpoint using the same path.
 Please see the metadactyl documentation for more information.

-## Determining if an Analysis Can be Made Public
+## Determining if an App Can be Made Public

-Secured Endpoint: GET /secured/is-publishable/{analysis-id}
+Secured Endpoint: GET /secured/is-publishable/{app-id}

-Delegates to metadactyl: GET /secured/is-publishable/{analysis-id}
+Delegates to metadactyl: GET /apps/{app-id}/is-publishable

-This endpoint is a passthrough to the metadactyl endpoint using the same path.
+This endpoint is a passthrough to the metadactyl endpoint using the path above.
 Please see the metadactyl documentation for more information.

 ## Making a Pipeline Available for Editing